-Education Resources, Inc. is an approved provider for Physical Therapy CEUs in the following states: CA, KY and TX.
+Education Resources, Inc. is an approved provider for Physical Therapy CEUs in the following states: CA, KY, OK and TX.

-The following state boards of physical therapy accept other states' approval: AK, AR, AZ, DC, DE, GA, HI, ID, IN, KS, MI, MO, MS, NC, OR, PA, RI, SC, UT, VA, VT, WI, WY.

-The following state boards of physical therapy either do not require course pre-approval or do not require CEUs for re-licensure: AL, CO, CT, IA, MA, ME, MT, NE, ND, NH, SD, WA.
+The following state boards of physical therapy accept other states' approval: AK, AR, AZ, DC, DE, GA, HI, ID, IN, KS, MA, MI, MO, MS, NC, OR, PA, RI, SC, UT, VA, VT, WI, WY.
+The following state boards of physical therapy either do not require course pre-approval or do not require CEUs for re-licensure: AL, CO, CT, IA, ME, MT, NE, ND, NH, SD, WA.

+This course meets the criteria for 15 hours that can be applied toward the Neonatal Therapy National Certification.
 12 hours of this course qualify towards the discipline-specific hours for the 20-hour requirement for NDTA re-certification.
 They do NOT qualify towards the 8-hour NDTA Instructor requirement for re-certification.

-This course meets the criteria for 15 hours towards Neonatal Therapy Certification.
-Please contact us with any special needs requests: info@educationresourcesinc.com or 508-359-6533
+Education Resources Inc. 266 Main St, Medfield, MA 02052.
+Please contact us with any special-needs requests: info@educationresourcesinc.com or 508-359-6533.